AnakoHub/AnakoHub/README.md

 ### Welcome to my profile! 👋

-I'm a computer science student with a specialization in cybersecurity.
+I'm a computer engineering student with a specialization in cybersecurity.
 My main interest are in programmation, robotic and domotisation projects.

 <!--